real-itu/REAL_website/content/authors/Payam Zahadat/_index.md

 # Interests to show in About widget
 interests:
 - Swarm robotics
+- Evolutionary robotics
 - Collective intelligence
 - Bio-inspired computation
+- self-organizing systems
-- Complex and self-organized systems
+- Complex systems

 # Education to show in About widget
 education: